DIVE IN WITH US

 Our oceans, seas, wetlands, and estuaries are threatened.
 At Seaside Sustainability, we're passionate about protecting and restoring our waterways and communities through education and action.
 Get involved.
 Together, we can make a difference.

 Seaside Sustainability proudly utilizes Seabins in our effort to clean local waterways.
 Seabins act as floating garbage cans, by intercepting floating debris, collecting macro and micro plastics, and even trapping surface oils and detergents

 THE END OF SINGLE-USE PLASTIC

-Together with our allies, we advocated successfully for citywide bans on single-use plastics in Gloucester, Essex, Rockport, and Beverly.
+Together with our allies, we advocated successfully for citywide bans on single-use plastics in Gloucester, Essex, and Rockport.
 We have now shared the documents we used with the public, so that others can use them to take action in their communities.